 Some antiviral medications for COVID-19 can be taken orally (by mouth) which means you can take these medicines at home, and don’t have to go to a hospital for treatment.

 Not everyone with COVID-19 will need, or is eligible for antiviral medication.
 These medications are of most benefit to people who are at higher-risk of severe illness.

 Senior Australians and Aboriginal and Torres Strait Islander people

 If you test positive for COVID-19, you may be eligible for antiviral treatments if you are:

 - 70 years and older, regardless of risk factors and with or without symptoms

-- 50 years or older with TWO additional risk factors
+- 50 to 59 years with TWO additional risk factors

-- Aboriginal or Torres Strait Islander, 30 years or older and with ONE additional risk factor.
+- Aboriginal or Torres Strait Islander people, 30 years or older and with ONE additional risk factor.

 Risk factors for these groups include:

 - living with disability with multiple conditions and/or frailty (but not limited to living in supported accommodation)